elyukai/optolith-database-schema/docs/Using-the-database-in-your-own-project.md

 Also, if you've worked with the database previously, feel free to share your insights here as well!

-Lastly, please don't forget to credit The Optolith Project, since a lot of work and ❤ went into this database.
+Lastly, please don't forget to credit The Optolith Project, since a ton of work and ❤ went into this database.
 Thank you! 🥰

 ## Integrate into non-JavaScript environments